telerik/reporting-docs/knowledge-base/picturebox-encoded-url-bad-request-not-found.md

 Depending on the route congiguration of the web application serving the request the result may vary from a 40x error response to a 200 OK result which contains data for an entirely different query.

 ## Solution
-To change the default behavior of the Uri class which un-escapes percent encoded path delimiters, use a configuration file setting for each desired URL scheme in the client application:
+To change the default behavior of the Uri class which un-escapes percent encoded path delimiters, use a configuration file setting for each desired URL scheme in the client application.
+The configuration setting is only applicable to .NET Framework 4.0.

 `````
 <configuration>